If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Insulation – wooden doors offer good thermal protection, especially when installed with decent draught excluders and edging sealants.

-Soundproofing – the denser the material, the better the soundproofing but all wood doors offer good insulation against sound as wood easily absorbs sound waves.
+Soundproofing – the denser the material, the better the soundproofing, but all wood doors offer good insulation against sound as wood easily absorbs sound waves.

 Aesthetics – solid wooden doors have great visual and tactile appeal.
 They not only look good but also look and feel classy and can add enormously to the value of a home.